-Contingencies and risks are disclosed as of the balance sheet date.
+Contingencies and risks are disclosed as at the balance sheet date.
 Any material changes after the balance sheet date are disclosed in Note 32.

-Introduction of a Salary Savings Plan
+Salary Savings Plan

 The participation in the Salary Savings Plan (SSP) is compulsory for all staff who joined the Office on or after 1 January 2009.
-It allows them to build up individual savings accounts through monthly contributions deducted from salary (see Note 2.15.5.1).
-Throughout their EPO employment, the money invested remains the property of the Organisation.
+It allows staff to build up individual savings accounts through monthly contributions deducted from salary (see Note 2.15.5.1).
+Throughout their EPO employment, the money invested remains the property of the EPO.
 Consequently, the resulting income is regarded as exempt from direct taxes, under Article 4 EPO-PPI.
 On termination of service, the employee is entitled to payment of the capital built up under the SSP.
 As deferred salary, this is subject to internal tax under Article 16(1) EPO-PPI and therefore, in the Office's view, exempt from national tax.

 This view might not be shared by all national tax authorities.
-It is not clear whether a negative outcome of possible court decisions would result in an EPO obligation to compensate staff who relied on tax exemption.
-For the reporting period, the EPO does not regard the tax risk as material, due to the relatively small amount of SSP contributions so far collected (see Note 18).
+It is not clear whether a negative outcome of possible court decisions would result in an EPO obligation to compensate staff who relied on a tax exemption.
+For the reporting period, the EPO does not regard the tax risk as material.
 The Office will decide on further action, which might involve recognising further liabilities.